wp-plugins/nextgen-facebook/readme.txt

 = Install Methods =

+After purchasing NGFB Open Graph Pro, an email will be sent to you with installation instructions and a unique Transaction ID.
+Enter your unique Transaction ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph will appear on the WordPress Updates page.
+Update the NGFB Open Graph plugin from within WordPress, as you would any other plugin, to download and install the new Pro version.

-If you have NGFB Open Graph already installed, and subsequently download the NGFB Open Graph plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Automated Removal* and *Semi-Automated Install* methods to remove, install, and activate the new plugin.
-Please take care to check the "Preserve on Uninstall" option before removing the plugin (as explained in the *Automated Removal* procedure).
+If you download the NGFB Open Graph plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Automated Removal* (if NGFB Open Graph is already installed) and the *Semi-Automated Install* methods to remove, install, and activate the new plugin.
+Please take care to check the "Preserve on Uninstall" option on the Advanced settings page, before removing the plugin (as explained in the *Automated Removal* procedure).

 If you need to roll-back and re-install an older *Free* version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.